k4y3ff/is-there-a-train-pdx/README.md

 ---

 **Note**: This application currently simulates train detection for demonstration purposes.
 To make it production-ready, integrate with real-time data sources specific to Portland's railroad infrastructure.
+The "How Does This Work?" page provides detailed information about the current simulation and future integration possibilities.